Code-Institute-Submissions/Madscientist35-milestone-project-one-mhc-financial-services/README.md

 •	Bootstrap4 - Library was used throughout the project mainly to make site responsive.

 •   Template taken for footer and contact form was from mdBootstrap.

+•   The code for submitting the contact form was taken from bootstraptemple.com

 ### Content
 •	All content was written by the developer.